matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

   XXX: does Riot actually do this?

-The `m.relationship`.`rel_type` field should be preserved over redactions, so that clients can distinguish redacted edits from normal redacted messages.
+The `m.relationship`.`rel_type` and `m.relationship`.`event_id` fields should
+be preserved over redactions, so that clients can distinguish redacted edits from normal redacted messages, and maintain reply ordering.

   FIXME: synapse doesn't do this yet